Oils Oils, Fats & Health

 Fats & Cholesterol

 Cholesterol is essential for health and key to production of certain hormones, including estrogen and testosterone, and in production of bile essential for digestion.
-The two major varieties are low density lipoprotein - LDL (bad cholesterol), and high density lipoprotein - HDL (good cholesterol).
-LDL tends to build up on the inside of arteries as "plaque", resulting in heart attacks and stroke.
+Cholesterol is a major component of your brain and essential for neurotransmitter function (O22).

 The amount and type of fats consumed are thought by many medical researchers to affect both the level and type of cholesterol in the bloodstream.
 Since heart, arteries and brain are often considered important parts of the body, it follows that what type and quantity of fats you consume is important.
 Unfortunately, this is where agreement among experts breaks down completely.